 Talking openly with your health care provider is one of the best ways to feel good about your breast cancer treatment decisions.
 When meeting with your provider, it is a good idea to bring a friend or loved one (co-survivor) with you who can help ask questions and discuss the answers later.
 It is likely that a lot of new information will be given to you at a time when you may already feel stressed or overwhelmed.
 Having an extra pair of ears may help recall and understand the information that was given.
 Recording the discussion on a cell phone, small tape recorder or other device can be helpful (even if someone can go with you to the appointment).

 Whether you go alone or with someone, preparing a list of questions ahead of time (to take with you) is important.
 This can help you remember everything you want to ask and keep the discussion focused on the issues that are most important to you.
-For a list of helpful questions, see "Questions for Your Provider" throughout Understanding Breast Cancer or link to a list below.
+For a list of helpful questions, see the "Questions for Your Provider" pages throughout this About Breast Cancer section or link to a list below.

 Also, our Questions to Ask the Doctor series provides questions on a many breast cancer issues.
 Each card (17 total) has questions to discuss with your provider about a specific breast cancer topic.
 You can download and print the cards and take them with you to your next appointment.
 Plenty of space is provided to jot down answers to the questions.
 These topic cards are a helpful tool if you have been recently diagnosed with breast cancer or feel too overwhelmed to know where to begin to gather information.